Pyotr Bogdanov: Economic management

-From 1921 to 1923 he was chairman of the Supreme Economic Council of the RSFSR.
-He oversaw the first major Soviet construction projects - the construction of the Kashirskaya and Volkhovskaya power plants.
+He oversaw the first major Soviet construction projects – the construction of the Kashira and Volkhov power plants.

 He was one of the active promoters of the New Economic Policy (NEP).
 He encouraged the creation of trusts as state associations of enterprises enjoying wide economic autonomy, operating freely on the market and making optimal use of all factors of production.
-He defended the trust form of organization of production from the supporters of "Glavkism".
+He opposed gross administrative interference in economic processes, while defending the trust form of organization of production from the supporters of Glavkism: